 Elephant birds were the heaviest ratites, reaching nine feet in height and 900 pounds in weight.
 They persisted on Madagascar into the 17th century.
 Their eggs were about 13 inches long and nearly three feet in circumference and had a volume of two gallons.
 Humans used the eggshells for cooking.

 The small and not-so-fast kiwis are an exception to the rule that says ratites are large.
 Kiwis remained small and adapted a nocturnal lifestyle.
 They have reduced vision but a keen sense of smell.
 They spend their days in burrows and forage for earthworms and other organisms on the forest floor under the protection of darkness.
 Their olfaction is enhanced because their nostrils are located near the tip of their six-inch-long bills.
 The chicken-size kiwi lays a five-inch egg that can weigh a pound and equal 20 percent of a female’s weight.

 There is a second exception to the ratite rule: Tinamous are chicken-size flying birds that have the primitive palate of ratites.
 They live in South and Central America and Mexico.
 Their DNA puts them smack-dab in the middle of the ratites.
 Unbelievably, they are the closest relative of the extinct moas.
 Truly puzzling.

-A version of this article appeared in the April 2016 issue of BirdWatching.
+This article from Eldon Greij’s column “Amazing Birds” appeared in the March/April 2016 issue of BirdWatching.

 Sign up for our free e-newsletter to receive news, photos of birds, attracting and ID tips, descriptions of birding hotspots, and more delivered to your inbox every other week.
 Sign up now.